protocol/research-grants/RFPs/rfp-7-MLDHT.md

 #### Application Instructions

-To submit a proposal, please visit [this link](https://protocollabs.smapply.io/prog/rfp-7/).
+To access RFP application instructions and submit a proposal, please visit [this link](https://protocollabs.smapply.io/).

 **Results are to be released as open source under the [Permissive License Stack](https://protocol.ai/blog/announcing-the-permissive-license-stack/) (Dual License Apache-2 + MIT).**